 Feeling very angry and frustrated all the time, or being around someone who is always angry, is exhausting and stressful.
-Find out about common causes of ongoing anger and how to tell when it’s becoming a problem, and learn what you can do about it.
+Our guide below will help you understand what causes anger and how you can help someone who is feeling angry.

 This can help if: